Girdwood, Anchorage, Alaska: History

 The town has served as a backdrop for at least two films: The Chechahcos, a 1924 silent film about the Klondike Gold Rush, and Warren Miller's 1997 Snowriders II.
 Girdwood was the home of Alaska's former senior U.S. Senator Ted Stevens, and Girdwood found itself in the media spotlight when the construction projects on Stevens' home became the subject of a federal investigation.
 Olympic gold and silver medal-winning skier Tommy Moe also called Girdwood home during his high school years, during which he attended Glacier Creek Academy.

 Girdwood was shown on CBS on January 20, 2008, as the finish line for The Amazing Race 12.

 Geography

 Climate

-According to the Köppen Climate Classification system, Girdwood has a subarctic climate, abbreviated "Dfc" on climate maps.
+According to the Köppen climate classification, Girdwood has a subarctic climate, abbreviated Dfc on climate maps.
+It is much wetter and snowier than downtown Anchorage as it is not shielded from Pacific moisture: annual precipitation is four times that of the downtown, whilst annual snowfall reaches 214.5 in, which is comparable to such extremely wet localities as Yakutat or Whittier.